HDwayne/raspberry-pi-os-qemu/docs/README.md

-# A tiny, modern kernel for Raspberry Pi 3
+# A tiny educational kernel for Raspberry Pi 3
 A tiny kernel *incrementally built* for OS education.
 Start with minimal, baremetal code.
 Then add kernel features in small doses.

-Each experiment is self-contained and can run on both Rpi3 hardware and QEMU.
+Each experiment is self-contained and can run on both QEMU and real Raspberry Pi 3 hardware.
-Experiment descriptions are for you to read & reproduce.

 ## Helpful documentation and tutorials
 * [Aarch64 cheatsheet](aarch64-cheatsheet.md)